 Knee pain is a common symptom of serious underlying conditions that will continue to aggravate the knee without proper treatment.
 As a top orthopaedic surgeon, Dr. Petrigliano evaluates your knee pain to see if your pain might be caused by a meniscus tear.
 If needed, he uses only the most advanced surgical techniques to treat the tear.
 He specializes in arthroscopic procedures, meaning you have less down time and can get back to your normal routine as quickly as possible.
-He practices at the UCLA Orthopaedic Center in Santa Monica, California - call the office today to receive a consultation.
+He practices at the USC Epstein Family Center for Sports Medicine, Los Angeles, California - call the office today to receive a consultation.

 Your meniscus is a rubbery disc in your knee — each knee has two, one on the outer edge, and one on the inner edge.
 These discs cushion your knee and steady it by evenly spreading out your bodyweight.